fkoolhoven/fractol/README.md

 # Usage

-To display the Mandelbrot fractal:
+To display the Mandelbrot set:
 ```c
 ./fractol mandelbrot
 ```
-To display the Julia fractal:
+To display the Julia set:
 ```c
 ./fractol julia [real component of c] [imaginary component of c]
 ```